Final Review

 Excellent Answer Part 2

 Under the first method we continue an intrinsic approach and simply calculate the present value of expected future cash flows assuming a stable growth rate in perpetuity and continue to discount using the appropriate discount rate (WACC if UCF).
-We employ a perpetuity growth formula of CF/(r-g) This approach requires an assumption of the stable growth rate that is usually bounded by the risk free rate and overall growth rate of the company (historically 2-5%) and that the growth rate does not exceed the risk estimate.
+We employ a perpetuity growth formula of CF/(r-g).
+This approach requires an assumption of the stable growth rate that is usually bounded by the risk-free rate and overall growth rate of the economy (historically 2-5%) and that the growth rate does not exceed the discount rate.

 Excellent Answer Part 3

 Under the second approach we deviate from the intrinsic philosophy of focusing on cash flows and essentially use a relative (or comps) valuation.
-It is common to use an EV/EBITDA as the exit multiple, where an industry (comp set) peer average is used in conjunction with the estimated operating metric, in this case EBITDA, from the terminal year of the forecast window.
-Under either approach it is important that the firm has reached stable growth at this point in its life cycle and the value that is estimated than needs to be discounted back, as it sits in the terminal year, to the valuation date.
+It is common to use an EV/EBITDA exit multiple, where an industry peer average is used in conjunction with the estimated operating metric, in this case EBITDA, from the terminal year of the forecast window.
+Under either approach it is important that the firm has reached stable growth at this point in its life cycle, and the estimated value then needs to be discounted back, since it sits in the terminal year, to the valuation date.

 Bare Minimum Answer (70–80%)